 Why States are Sponsoring Retirement Programs

 State-mandated retirement plans have consequently been introduced to address these growing concerns around the American retirement gap.
-Employers are being asked to play a role in the programs because research shows that Americans are 15 times more likely to save for retirement when they can do so at work.6 Furthermore, workers are 20 times more likely to save for retirement if workplace savings are automatic.6
+Employers are being asked to play a role in the programs because research shows that Americans are 15 times more likely to save for retirement when they can do so at work.5 Furthermore, worker participant rates jump to 94% in plans with automatic enrollment vs 67% without it.5

 Some Things to Know About State-Mandated Auto-IRAs